 This example demonstrates how to express a BIBD problem as a CSP and how to use lexicographic ordering constraints to break symmetries.
-The most direct CSP model for BIBD, as described in Meseguer and Torras (2001), represents a BIBD as a $v \times b$ matrix X. Each matrix entry is a Boolean decision variable $X{i,c}$ that satisfies $X{i,c} = 1$ if and only if block c contains object i.
-The condition that each object occurs in exactly r blocks (or, equivalently, that there are r 1s per row) can be expressed as v linear constraints:
+Note that this example is for illustration only.
+SAS provides an autocall macro, MKTBIBD, for solving BIBD problems.
+The most direct CSP model for BIBD, as described in Meseguer and Torras (2001), represents a BIBD as a $v \times b$ matrix X. Each matrix entry is a Boolean decision variable $X{i,c}$ that satisfies $X{i,c} = 1$ if and only if block c contains object t.
+The condition that each object occurs in exactly t blocks (or, equivalently, that there are t 1s per row) can be expressed as t linear constraints: